simonepsp/anova-wss-apo/README.md

 This (unofficial) web tool allows you to connect to your APO 2.0 oven.
 It can detect firmware update events and even push OTA updates to it.

+This is a 2-hours project so expect bugs, random code and *dragons* spitting fire on your house [^1].

+## Just show me the tool!
+✅ The tool can be accessed on github pages: https://simonepsp.github.io/anova-wss-apo/

 ## How to obtain an access token
 A full guide on how to obtain an Anova access token has been posted here by @bogd https://github.com/bogd/anova-oven-api/blob/main/docs/README.md
 I've copy pasted it below

 ### Getting the refresh token